Peartes/imagerepo/README.md

 ## Architecture

-The app has 2 mai feature as descibed in above.
+The app has 2 main feature as descibed in above.
 Below is a diagramatic top-level view of the app architecture

 ### **APP ARCHITECTURAL DIAGRAM**

 ![App Architecture](./img/imageRepo.png)

-It is pretty simple.
+It is pretty simple -

 - The user needs an image and communicates that to the user application (browser, another app or any ui software).
-- The application then requests from an image from the server using the endpoint shown in the diagram
+- The application then requests for an image from the server using the endpoint shown in the diagram
 - The server communicates with the database to get an image uri that matches your mood (the one you passed)
 - The database returns one randomly selected image
 - The server respond to the application returning the uri of the image